lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-creating-oracle-webLogic-server-12c-cluster.md

 	12. Wait for this Virtual Machine to join the Load Balanced Set prior to proceeding to the next step.

-18. Within the [Azure Portal](https://manage.windowsazure.cn), in the **Virtual Machines** section, select the second managed Virtual Machine (such as **MYVM3-MANAGED**).
+18. Within the [Azure Management Portal](https://manage.windowsazure.cn), in the **Virtual Machines** section, select the second managed Virtual Machine (such as **MYVM3-MANAGED**).
 Follow the steps above to join to the load-balanced set that you created for the first managed Virtual Machine.

 ##Deploying an application to the cluster

 At this point, you could deploy your application using the following steps.
-Let’s assume that you’re deploying the Oracle shoppingcart application, available for download at <http://www.oracle.com/webfolder/technetwork/tutorials/obe/fmw/wls/12c/12-ManageSessions--4478/files/shoppingcart.war>.
+Let's assume that you're deploying the Oracle shoppingcart application, available for download at <http://www.oracle.com/webfolder/technetwork/tutorials/obe/fmw/wls/12c/12-ManageSessions--4478/files/shoppingcart.war>.

 1. Log in to your Virtual Machine that is serving as the admin for the WebLogic Server cluster (for example, **MYVM1-ADMIN**).